 Recoverable Damages for Negligence Injuries

 Through successful litigation, an injured victim should be able to recover for both economic and non-economic forms of harm.
-The lawyers at our firm can advise on pursuing the following common types of damages in personal injury cases:
+The personal injury lawyers at our firm in Milford can advise on pursuing the following common types of damages in personal injury cases:

 - Medical expenses for past and future treatment